ptorr-msft/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 <b>DuplicateHandle</b> can be used to duplicate a handle between a 32-bit process and a 64-bit process.
 The resulting handle is appropriately sized to work in the target process.
 For more information, see <a href="https://docs.microsoft.com/windows/desktop/WinProg64/process-interoperability">Process Interoperability</a>.

-<b>DuplicateHandle</b> can duplicate handles to the following types of objects.
+Not all "handles" can be duplicated with <b>DuplicateHandle</b>.
+Only the following types of objects can have their handles duplicated:

 <table>
 <tr>